jhintonrsos/pants-demo/README.md

 ### Integrating pytest plugin with pants

-Run tests, showing how to include extra pytest plugins at runtime
+Run tests, showing how to include extra pytest plugins at runtime (How do we include our local demo plugin?)

 ```bash
 ./pants  test  src/python/demo/hello_world/tests:test_greeting --pytest-pytest-plugins=pytest-html==1.22.0